Standing Seam Roofing Contractor in East Texas

 Full Roof Protection for Your Home

-Standing seam has an enhanced design featuring covered fasteners.
+The Standing seam has an enhanced design featuring covered fasteners.
 Raised seams, with no roof penetration, eliminate any puncturing and reduce the possibility of roof leaks during rain.
-Roofing Contractors and homeowners regularly choose standing seam roofing because of its durability, longevity, and relative softness with strength and flexibility of metal.
+Roofing Contractors and homeowners regularly choose standing seam roofing because of its durability, longevity, and relative softness with the strength and flexibility of metal.
 Standing seams also do not allow ice dams to form on your home.
 They provide you and your family with the protection you need throughout the year.

-The biggest advantage to utilizing standing seams is its impressive durability.
+The biggest advantage to utilizing standing seams is their impressive durability.
 These roofs are built to last several decades, so they don’t rust and do not discolor with sunlight exposure.
 They protect a roof’s most vulnerable points, the valleys, and the eaves, by running vertically and being raised above the roof.
 Since they are rain, wind, and hail resistant they can expect a lifespan of around 50 years.
 Compare that to other types of roofing and standing seam comes out ahead.

 During the installation of the metal roofing, all previous roofing materials must be completely removed.
 Failure to do this can result in an improper installation that becomes an instant safety issue.
 Once everything is removed, the eaves are trimmed, and new flashing is used to protect any punctures or penetration in the roof as well as along the edges.

 Next, the underlayment is installed onto the entire roof system.
-The panels at installed at one end of the roof locked or fastened side by side across the roof decking.
+The panels installed at one end of the roof locked or fastened side by side across the roof decking.
 The panels will slightly overlap each other for added protection from wind and water.
 Ridge caps and valley flashing are then attached to complete the work.
 The result is a fantastic roofing product that looks great on top of your home.